Summary

 While clinical trials on ergothioneine are in their infancy, major bodies agree on its safety.
 Indeed, the European Food Safety Authority has deemed synthetic ergothioneine to be safe up to 20 mg per day in kids and 30 mg per day in adults, even for pregnant and nursing women and their offspring.
 Similarly, the US Food and Drug Administration lists ergothioneine as Generally Regarded as Safe, meaning it can be used as a food additive and in supplements.

-Pre-Order Coastline Welcome Pack
+Order Your Coastline Welcome Pack Today